To obtain a License in Ghana for the operation of the business of microfinance (moneylending), one has to go through a three-pronged process.

 [a] the applicant would carry on the business with integrity, prudence, and the required professional competence; and

-[b] the applicant can raise the initial paid-up capital required to hold a license.
+[b] the applicant has the capacity to raise the initial paid-up capital required to hold a license.

 NOTE: Approval in Principle DOES NOT CONSTITUTE a final license, as such applicants CANNOT commence operations.